Here’s What It’s Like in Wuhan, the City at the Center of Coronavirus

 Historically, China’s leaders have suffered when Wuhan felt aggrieved.
 In 1911, the city was the scene of the Wuchang Uprising, when an armed rebellion fomented the Xinhai Revolution that successfully overthrew China’s last imperial dynasty, the Qing.
 Today, once again, Wuhan’s plight reverberates across the nation.

-“If government wants us to trust them, they should be trustworthy at first,” posted one user on Weibo.
+“If the government wants us to trust them, they should be trustworthy, first,” posted one user on Weibo.
 “If we have lost confidence in them, the government needs to reflect on itself instead of shutting people up.”